Synthetics Test Settings

 The tab includes the following settings:

-• Prefixes to Monitor: A field from which you can enter a comma-separated list of up to 10 prefixes to monitor.
+• Prefixes to Monitor: A field in which you can enter a comma-separated list of up to 10 prefixes to monitor.

 • Add prefixes from.txt or.csv file: A button that opens an OS file selection dialog from which you can select a.txt or.csv file listing prefixes to monitor.